electric-monk/minissh/README.md

 ## Next steps

-- Currently it uses some Objective C-style memory management, when C++-style smart pointers would be better.
-However, in order to be as portable as possible, it does not use STL, so the smart pointers will need to be implemented manually.
+- It's been updated to use STL smart pointers and strings, however this has increased the binary size by ~200K.
+Custom implementations may help for embedded purposes.
+It's also C++17, which may be a bit new for some purposes.
+On the plus side, the code is more clear to follow.
+- Blob class needs to be upgraded to be more efficient, by internally sharing pointers/etc.
 - Key storage, which is required for server support (which in itself should be trivial as most of the client code will also function in server mode)